-In Wales, the popularity of giving your child a Welsh name has ebbed and flowed over the past few decades.
-For example, around the early 20th Century it was common to give your child an English name, perhaps with an idea that you would be setting them up for greater success.
-However, as the century progressed, Welsh names started coming back into favour.
+In Wales, the popularity of Welsh names has fluctuated in the past.
+Early in the 20th Century, it was common to give children English names, perhaps with the idea that it would be setting them up for greater success.
+As the century progressed, Welsh names started coming back into favor.

-Dylan - In the Mabinogi (a collection of tales from early Welsh literature), Dylan ail Don is the son of Aranrhod, commonly interpreted as a Welsh sea-god.
+In the Mabinogi (a collection of tales from early Welsh literature), Dylan ail Don is the son of Aranrhod, commonly interpreted as a Welsh sea god.Morgan

 Morgan - Derived from Old Celtic “morcant”; the first part may refer to “môr” ("sea"), and “cant” (the circle) or “gen” (come / origin) – similar to Dylan, the meaning may be “sea chief”, “sea protector”, "born of the sea”.